Sporting goods chain Modell’s to close its remaining stores

-NEW YORK (AP) — Modell’s Sporting Goods, the century-old family-owned sporting goods chain, has filed for Chapter 11 bankruptcy and will be closing its remaining 100-plus stores.
+NEW YORK (AP) — Modell’s Sporting Goods, the century-old family-owned sporting goods chain, has filed for Chapter 11 bankruptcy and will be closing its remaining 115 stores.

 It becomes the latest traditional retailer to succumb to a fast-changing environment.
 In recent years Payless ShoeSource Corp., Toys R Us and children’s chain Gymboree have filed for Chapter 11 reorganization or liquidated their operations.

-It couldn’t be learned immediately how many jobs would be lost with the shuttering of Modell’s.
+A Modell’s spokeswoman said that as of Wednesday the company had 3,623 employees.

-The New York-based retailer known to New Yorkers for its “Gotta Go to Mo’s” advertising slogan, said Wednesday it will start liquidation sales Friday morning.
+The New York-based retailer known to New Yorkers for its “Gotta Go to Mo’s” advertising slogan, said Wednesday it will start liquidation sales at the remaining stores Friday morning.
 It will team up with Tiger Capital Group to oversee the going-out-business sales.
-Tiger had helped the company liquidate 19 stores.
+Tiger had helped the company liquidate 19 stores prior to the filing.

 Modell’s has had its own challenges and the liquidation in 2016 of sporting goods giant Sports Authority, a 450-store chain, didn’t offer much respite.
 The chain, which sold mid-priced active wear brands, faced increasing competition from Dick’s Sporting Goods, the only national sporting goods chain left.
 Dick’s recently pulled out of a sales slump by focusing on service at the stores and catering more to women.